alephium/docs/docs/dapps/tutorials/first-fungible-token.md

 Standard](/dapps/standards/fungible-tokens#fungible-token-standard)
-needs to implement the `IFungibleToken` interface, which defines methods to get the `name`, `symbol`, `decimals` as well as the `totalSupply` of the token. `IFungibleToken` interface is available automatically from the SDK:
+needs to implement the `IFungibleToken` interface, which defines methods to get the `name`, `symbol`, `decimals` as well as the `totalSupply` of the token.
+The `IFungibleToken` interface is available automatically from the SDK: